nearform/nscale-planner/README.md

 See examples/dirty.js for an example that spin up an AMI with a new docker instance within an ELB. docker instances.

+For the sake of simplicity, each commands includes the parent id.
+This is where the command will be executed most of the time.

 ### Safe deployment